 Students develop self-formulated subject-specific and personal learning objectives.
 The latter are approved by the minor coordinator.

 With regard to project-based collaboration, a critical success factor is being able to cope with the high degree of personal freedom and the associated responsibility.
-The aim is that the student has grown in this.
+The aim is that the student will grow in this area.

 The ultimate goal on a personal level is being able to deal with the tussle between self-interest and the importance of the project.
 This requires that the student (a) be aware of his or her own talents and can use them in a functional way and (b) have insight into their own motives.